-A hipbelt is basically a necessity when talking about backpacks for hiking, biking and travel.
-That is because of two things; one, you tend to carry a lot of items with you, and the hipbelt helps distribute the load of the backpack evenly among your torso, so that your shoulders aren’t carrying all the weight.
+A hipbelt is basically a necessity when talking about backpacks for hiking, biking, and travel.
+That is because of two things; one, you tend to carry a lot of items with you, and the hipbelt helps distribute the load of the backpack evenly among your torso so that your shoulders aren’t carrying all the weight.

-And two, it helps further secure your backpack to your body, and ensure that it won’t slip off accidently.
+And two, it helps further secure your backpack to your body, and ensure that it won’t slip off accidentally.
 Additionally, the harness on these two backpacks means that there is some padding and your hips, which some other brands don’t think to include.
 So, if comfort is your main concern, either one of these is an adequate choice.

-A sternum strap is that neat little thing that allows you to buckle both shoulder straps of your backpack together, so that one of them can’t slip off.
+A sternum strap is that neat little thing that allows you to buckle both shoulder straps of your backpack together so that one of them can’t slip off.
 But you probably knew that.
 Both of these backpacks have it, as well as a little magnet right next to the buckle.

-If you often ride your bike during the night, then you are aware how important it is to make sure that cars and people will notice you.
+If you often ride your bike during the night, then you are aware of how important it is to make sure that cars and people will notice you.
 So, it’s a great thing that both the Syncro and the Raptor have an LED attachment point.

 Just put a LED light on your backpack, and everyone behind you will see you and be able to avoid you on the road.
 And, if you also stick a headlamp on your helmet, you will illuminate the path in front of you without a hitch.

 We all know how important it is to stay hydrated on the go, especially when you are engaging in exhausting activities.
-Biking is definitely such an activity, and drinking enough water is crucial if you don’t want to get tired too quickly.
+Biking is definitely such activity, and drinking enough water is crucial if you don’t want to get tired too quickly.